xmos/sw_usb_audio/doc/feat_audio_formats.rst

 .. note::

-    DoP requires bit-perfect transmision - therefore any volume processing will break the stream.
+    DoP requires bit-perfect transmission - therefore any audio/volume processing will break the stream.